 "She hasn't come home yet," Mother said when I asked.
 "She's been spending most of her time outside, since she has to avoid places where that guard will know to check for her.
 I still can't believe she left that message in the dirt.
 I bet she's off doing magic somewhere right now.
 I'm sure she'll come home before curfew, but why don't you go look for her just incase she's forgotten?"

 I sighed.
 When would I finally learn to see this coming?
-"Yes Mother," I said.

 I checked the tree.
 I checked the big open space in the center of town with the inactive fountain.
 I looped around the bakery, the carpenter's shop, and the agricultural district, which contained home.
-I did not find her in any of these places.
+I didn't find her in any of these places.
 When I came to Hobart's smithy, however, I found something.

 I took cover behind Hobart's food barrel.
 Peeking out, I saw Hobart and Nemesis standing in the same area where I had found Mitilda's message, and Hobart was holding a dagger.
 (Possessing weapons was strictly illegal, of course, and Hobart, being a blacksmith, was one of the few who had the power to violate this law.)
 Nemesis had his sword drawn and pointed at Hobart.
 But that wasn't the half of it.
 The half of it was that Nemesis had a scratch in his armor.